ShravanSunder/shravansunder/README.md

 [Linkedin Profile](https://www.linkedin.com/in/shravansunder/)

-## These are my independant projects
+## These are my independent projects

 ### AI Agents [2023-current]
 - 🦾 Working on an AI Agent with [askluna](https://github.com/askluna)